What You Will Learn in This Article

 - Green Tea Extract

 - Gymnema Extract

-Plus, it also includes powerful Banaba Extract and Kudzu Extract for extra blood sugar support.
+Plus, it also includes Alpha Lipoic Acid (ALA) and Chromium for extra blood sugar support.
 This supplement is non-GMO, gluten-free, dairy-free, soy-free, yeast-free, sugar-free, and colorant-free.

 If you also want to tackle chronic inflammation and depleted minerals, we’ve put together a kit for you.
-It’s called the Sugar Balance Kit.
+It’s called the Sugar Balance Protocol.

 - Gluco Maximus just mentioned

-These 3 supplements work together to support blood sugar balance, mineral balance, and a proper inflammatory response.
-When you purchase all 3 supplements together in this kit, you save $18.65 – nearly the cost of a bottle of Mineral Restore or a bottle of Zinc.
+These 2 supplements work together to support blood sugar balance, mineral balance, and a proper inflammatory response.
+When you purchase both supplements together in this kit, you save $12.80.

 To learn more about blood sugar balancing and hormones, check out this article.